AsakuraFuuko/xiaomi-gallery-card/README.md

-# Unifi Protect Gallery Card
+# Xiaomi Lock Gallery Card

-Forked & modified to work with unifi protect media_source
+Forked & modified to work with xiaomi lock media_source

 README is NOT up to date

-Custom card for Home Assistant's UI LoveLace which will display UNifi Protect Thumbnails and videos in the style of a gallery.
+Custom card for Home Assistant's UI LoveLace which will display Xiaomi Lock Thumbnails and videos in the style of a gallery.

 ## Images/Video sources